A free WordPress theme by Jetpack

 Sometimes, you may want to show a smaller area of content with a solid background.
 This is especially useful if you’d like to show a map in the background, with your content information overlaid on top.

-You can create a solid overlay in your page’s HTML editor by adding a
+You can create a solid overlay in your page’s HTML editor by adding a <div> with two special classes:

 This works particularly nicely when combined with a Full-Width Template.